RomainMarques/SoftwareForCloud/README.md

 ## Helm

-We configured helm to automate the deployment of the clusters in istio.
+We configured helm to automate the deployment of the clusters.
+But first you have to download istio to the helm directory.
 Run the following command to install istio on helm :

 ```bash